Views:

 Faculty of General Dental Practice (FGDP) guidelines relating to prescription of antibiotics describe situations where antibiotics may be used as an adjunct to therapy.

-It would be unusual to have a situation where an appropriate urgent claim would be submitted that indicated only prescription of antibiotics.
+It would be unusual to have a situation where an appropriate Unscheduled Care claim would be submitted that indicated only prescription of antibiotics.

 Examination

-An 'Examination' is listed as an item that could be provided as part of urgent treatment.
-It’s not a prerequisite for an urgent claim.
+An 'Examination' is listed as an item which could be provided as part of an Unscheduled Care claim.

-Assessment of the patient’s presenting complaint is adequate to diagnose and plan a patient’s urgent care without other elements of an examination such as Basic Periodontal Examination (BPE) score, recall interval, or risk assessment.
+An assessment of the patient’s presenting complaint is needed to diagnose and plan a patient’s Unscheduled Care without other elements of an examination.

-A medical history update and soft tissue examination is usually expected as part of the patient assessment and a radiograph may or may not be appropriate.
+A medical history update and soft tissue examination is usually expected as part of the patient assessment.

 Claiming 'Permanent filling' and 'Extraction'

-Where a permanent filling or extraction is provided as part of urgent care and no examination is provided, an urgent claim is likely to be appropriate.
+Where a permanent filling or extraction is provided as part of Unscheduled Care and no examination is provided, an Unscheduled Care claim is appropriate.

-Providing urgent care and submitting an urgent claim before opening a band 1, 2, or 3 CoT
+Providing Unscheduled Care and submitting the claim before opening a band 1, 2, or 3 CoT

-There may be circumstances where an urgent course of treatment is followed by other non-urgent treatment which would be a separate band 1, 2. or 3 CoT attracting a further patient charge where appropriate.
+There may be times where Unscheduled Care is followed by other treatment which would be a separate CoT.

-In other circumstances, it may be more appropriate to regard any initial care and treatment provided to address a patient's immediate presenting complaint or symptoms as the first visit of a banded CoT to provide all proper and necessary treatment.
+The initial care given for a patient's immediate presenting complaint or symptoms may also be considered the first visit of a CoT to provide all necessary treatment.

-It's essential any patient attending for any CoT understands the basis of that CoT and gives appropriate consent which should be recorded accordingly in the clinical records.
+The patient must understand the treatment plan and give appropriate consent which should be recorded in the clinical records.

-The classification of treatment provided and the resulting claiming approach should be based on the patient needs and expectations following discussion with them and a clinical decision made by the practitioner informed by these.
+The treatment provided should be based on the patient needs and expectations following discussion with them and a clinical decision made by the practitioner.
 There is also an expectation that all patients are treated equally irrespective of their payment status.

-Providing urgent care and submitting an urgent claim after submitting a band 1, 2, or 3 CoT
+Providing Unscheduled Care and submitting the claim after submitting a band 1, 2, or 3 CoT

 This depends on why the patient has returned after submitting the band 1, 2, or 3 claim.

-An urgent claim may be appropriate such as for a patient presenting with pericoronitis and requiring associated urgent care shortly after submitting the band 1, 2, or 3 claim.
+An Unscheduled Care claim may be appropriate for a patient presenting with pericoronitis and requiring associated Unscheduled Care shortly after submitting the band 1, 2, or 3 claim.

 It would be inappropriate to submit a claim for aftercare.